countr/countr/docs/commands.md

 - [c!removenotif](#cremovenotif): Remove a notification.
 - [c!top](#ctop): Get the current leaderboard of the server.
 - [c!topic](#ctopic): Set the topic of the channel.

 # Level 1: Moderator
+Everyone with the `MANAGE_MESSAGES`-permission get access to these commands.
 - [c!listregex](#clistregex): Get a list of regex filters.
 - [c!listroles](#clistroles): Get a list of role rewards in the server.
 - [c!troubleshoot](#ctroubleshoot): Troubleshoot Countr.

 # Level 2: Admin
+Everyone with the `MANAGE_SERVER`-permission get access to these commands.
 - [c!addpin](#caddpin): Add a pintrigger so big milestones gets pinned in chat.
 Keep in mind this will only accept 50 pins de to Discord's limit.
 - [c!addregex](#caddregex): Add a regex filter for the talking module, filtering unwanted chats.
 - [c!addrole](#caddrole): Add a rolereward that gets rewarded by counting.